-From time to time I seem to get an email from one of you guys asking whether it’s safe and if it's worth the hassle to update their Umbraco site to the latest version.
+From time to time I get an email from a reader asking whether they should update their Umbraco powered website to the latest version.
 If you are wondering whether you should update your Umbraco website to the latest version, then read on.
+Note this article is applicable to Umbraco V7 and under.

 Why Should You Use The Latest Version Of Umbraco?